Frequently asked questions

 Usually volunteers from the SoT employer network, or the SoT Team.
 If you’ve got ideas for a bootcamp topic, please get in touch.
 We refine our topics every year, based on employer feedback about what gaps we’re seeing in graduates.
 We try to work alongside tertiaries, supporting what they’re teaching, but we’re able to move quickly to deploy short sharp lessons based on industry demand.

-What is a “Hackfest”?
+What is a “Create Camp”?

 In August, we run a 1 or 2 day intensive team event as a learning and work experience event for our top Internship candidates.
 Hackfests for code and design students are designed to expose students to working in teams, alongside industry mentors, in as close to a commercial setting as possible.